aiman-al-masoud/deixiscript/docs/thesis/6-future-work.typ

 Some of the more general problems are related to: (1) the ephemeral nature of speech as compared to text (it is harder to edit and refine a document using speech) @farinazzo2010empirical.
 (2) issues in discoverability; or making sure the user is aware of the options available to him/her at any point of using a voice enabled system.
 (3) issues in transcription: there is a tradeoff between the size of the available vocabulary and the precision with which the words are recognized @farinazzo2010empirical.
 (4) privacy and noise-related concerns (eg: at a crowded workplace), obviously since everyone in the proximity of the user of a Voice User Interface could hear him/her speak.

-Some of the more programming-specific problems are: (1) recognizing keywords and abbreviations in code (at least in "traditional" code) that aren't contemplated by off-the-mill voice recognition software @arnold2000programming.
+Some of the more programming-specific problems are: (1) recognizing keywords and abbreviations in code (at least in "traditional" code) that are not contemplated by off-the-mill voice recognition software @arnold2000programming.
 (2) dealing with multiple levels of nesting in programming language structures @arnold2000programming.

 === Syntax-directed voice editors